eudoxia0/eudoxia0.github.io/article/_posts/2023-02-21-design-austral-compiler.md

 # Core {#core}

-- environment
-  - decls are stored
-- typing
-- linearity
-- monomorphization
+The core is the largest part of the compiler.
+It contains the environment, where declarations are stored, and the type checking, linearity checking, and monomorphization passes.

 ## Type Representation {#type}